dgaydukov/cert-spring5/files/spring5.md

 ```

 By default your message contains all your params, like `user userId=123 created for profileID=456`.
 But it can be nice if you store in elasticSearch params as separate json fields.
-MDU (Mapped Diagnostic Context) - way to separate fields from text, Below is example
+MDC (Mapped Diagnostic Context) - way to separate fields from text, Below is example
 ```java
 import java.util.HashMap;
 import java.util.Map;